Check whether four points make a parallelogram

 A parallelogram has four sides.
 Two opposite sides are parallel and are of same lengths.

 Points = [(0, 0), (4, 0), (1, 3), (5, 3)] Above points make a parallelogram.
 Points = [(0, 0), (2, 0), (4, 0), (2, 2)] Above points does not make a parallelogram as first three points itself are linear.

 Problems for checking square and rectangle can be read from Square checking and Rectangle checking but in this problem, we need to check for the parallelogram.
 The main properties of the parallelogram are that opposite sides of parallelogram are parallel and of equal length and diagonals of parallelogram bisect each other.
 We use the second property to solve this problem.
 As there are four points, we can get total 6 midpoints by considering each pair.
 Now for four points to make a parallelogram, 2 of the midpoints should be equal and rest of them should be different.
 In below code, we have created a map, which stores pairs corresponding to each midpoint.
 After calculating all midpoints, we have iterated over the map and check the occurrence of each midpoint, If exactly one midpoint occurred twice and other have occurred once, then given four points make a parallelogram otherwise not.

 Given points form a parallelogram

-This article is contributed by Utkarsh Trivedi.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+This article is contributed by Aarti_Rathi and Utkarsh Trivedi.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.